shenwei356/LexicMap/docs/content/usage/search.md

   -p, --seed-min-prefix int            ► Minimum length of shared substrings (anchors). (default 15) -P, --seed-min-single-prefix int     ► Minimum length of shared substrings (anchors) if there's only
-                                       one pair. (default 20) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all). (default 1000)
+                                       one pair. (default 20) -n, --top-n-genomes int              ► Keep top N genome matches for a query (0 for all).

 Global Flags:
   -X, --infile-list string   ► File of input file list (one file per line).
 If given, they are